Oakland California Temple: History

 The building of the Oakland Temple, as well as other church temples in California, was considered as early as 1847.
 Church members who traveled by ship around Cape Horn to California were told by Brigham Young that "in the process of time, the shores of the Pacific may yet be overlooked from the Temple of the Lord."

 In 1942, David O. McKay, then second counselor in the church's First Presidency, inspected the site where the temple now stands.
 The 14.5 acre were purchased by the church on January 28, 1943.
 The temple was announced in 1961, and construction began in 1962.
 In October 1964, the temple opened briefly for visitors to tour.
 Then, after McKay dedicated the temple with a prayer in November 1964, admittance became reserved for church members holding a current temple recommend.
 A visitors' center was constructed adjacent to the temple in 1992.

 Beginning February 2018, the temple closed for renovations.
 The restoration updated the electrical system, refurbished furniture upholstery, replaced paneling, restored front door functionality, and, leveraging technological advances, repaired the originally leaking reflecting pool.
 A new visitors' waiting area was added that features windows which gather light reflected from the pool outside.
 The original design for the temple did not include windows; however, the renovation introduced windows to the design.
 Before renovations, this temple was unique among temples of the church due to it being the only one without windows.
 This change was partly to create a theater-like setting, as this was the first temple to feature a film presentation of the endowment ceremony instead of a live version.
 The original design was meant to showcase modern air-conditioning and lighting advances, due to Burton's desire to build a building "without windows puncturing the facade".
-As occurred in 1964, when renovations were complete, a public open house was held from 11 May through 1 June 2019, excluding Sundays.
+As occurred in 1964, when renovations were complete, a public open house was held from May 11 through June 1, 2019, excluding Sundays.
 The temple was rededicated on June 16, 2019, by Dallin H. Oaks.

 In 2020, like all the church's temples, the temple was closed for a time in response to the COVID-19 pandemic.
 The temple reopened for normal services on April 19, 2022.